pierreroudier/hillshader/README.md

 ### Add more shaders!

-The `hillshader` function accept a `shader` option, with is a list of the sucessive shader functions to apply to create the hillshade layer.
+The `hillshader` function accept a `shader` option, with is a list of the successive shader functions to apply to create the hillshade layer.
-The accepeted values must be `rayshader` shader functions (`ray_shade`, `ambient_shade`, `lamb_shade`), and the order is important.
+The accepted values must be `rayshader` shader functions (`ray_shade`, `ambient_shade`, `lamb_shade`), and the order is important.

 ``` r